Menu

 How Does the Two-Phase Run Pattern Work?

-Every HITL workflow splits into two phases.
-Phase 1: run the graph until the interrupt fires.
-Phase 2: feed the human’s answer back in and resume.
-A thread_id in the config links both phases to the same run.
+Every HITL flow has two halves.
+Phase 1: run until the graph freezes.
+Phase 2: feed in the person’s answer and let it finish.
+The thread_id in the config links those two halves.

 python